Chandel13/FakeNewsDetection/README.md

 # FakeNewsDetection
-The project proposes to detect fake news by classifying it fake or not fake.
+The project proposes to detect fake news by classifying the news.
+A LSTM model is created using tensorflow and keras.